frankt716/cse-191-fall23/rec02.lagda.md

 Similarly, propositions, such as "is-wednesday ⇨ is-raining" and "¬ (is-raining) ∨ is-wednesday ⇨ is-wednesday", do not mean anything by themselves.
 We are going to give each proposition a meaning by assigning to it a Boolean value.

+Before we can discuss the semantics of propositional logic, we need to define a few Boolean functions.

 ### Negation

 ```agda